mika-sims/firenze-housing/README.md

 - A simple but descriptive home page logo was created by placing the letter "F" inside the house shape, which determines the content of the site

 - A simple favicon design has been obtained by enclosing the first letters of the words in Firenze Housing company in the shape of a circle with a white background

+# Structure

+The site consists of index.html, services.html, contact.html pages. index.html is the main page and when we scroll down, a subsection called services is seen.
+There are icons and short-explanatory texts that provide the transition from this section to the specific services section.
+When we continue to scroll down, the About Us section appears.
+In this section, there is a text describing the mission and vision of Firenze Housing.
+At the end of this page, there is a Find Us section with contact information.
+This section contains detailed information on how to contact Firenze Housing.